 Introduction from Councillor James Jamieson OBE and Councillor Izzi Seccombe OBE

 These meetings have allowed us to raise issues of immediate importance as well as more strategic matters.
-We are extremely grateful to Michael for taking time out of his busy schedule to meet with us, and also to the other ministers in the Department for Levelling Up, Housing and Communities (DLHUC) for the meetings and engagement we have had with them.
+We are very grateful to Michael Gove, Greg and Simon for taking time out of their busy schedules to meet with us, and also to the other Ministers at DLUHC for the meetings that we have had with them.

-Elsewhere in this report, the summaries from our lead members on the LGA’s various policy boards outline the work that they and their Conservative colleagues have undertaken across a wide range of policy areas, and we hope that you find these useful and informative.
+Elsewhere in this report, the summaries from our lead members on the LGA’s various policy Boards outline in more detail the work that they and their Conservative colleagues have undertaken across a wide range of areas and their achievements on behalf of the sector.

 We are also on Twitter, so please do follow us at @LGACons for all the very latest news and views from the LGA and the Conservative Group.